stenjo/secure-coding-pres/slides.md

 Adding a validation ensures that truly is Guid and adheres to the format requirements of a guid.

 [click]
-For even better encapsulation, define an explisit create method and keep the constructor protected
+For even better encapsulation, define an explisit create (factory) method and keep the constructor protected

 -->
 ---